-Ms. Janae McDowell, Director Councill Hall, 3rd floor Voice: (256) 372-5561, Fax: (256) 371-5663, janae.mcdowell@aamu.edu or trio.ub@aamu.edu
+Voice: (256) 372- , aleisha.grant@aamu.edu, trio.ub@aamu.edu

 Upward Bound

 The AAMU Upward Bound Program addresses the educational, cultural, and social goals of eligible high school students, while encouraging them to attend college upon completion of high school.
 The program is designed to generate the skills and motivation necessary for success in education beyond high school.
 The AAMU Upward Bound Program supports projects designed to increase high school graduation rates; and increase competency in challenging subject matter which include English, mathematics, science, foreign language, literature and ACT Preparation.
 The program also encourages students to pursue programs that lead to careers in varied STEM fields.
 In addition to student support, the goal of the Upward Bound Program at AAMU is to help gain parental participation in the social, emotional, and academic growth of all program participants by offering a variety of seminars and workshops designed to help students and parents adequately prepare for the post-secondary school experience.